 "You have nothing to worry about, from his letters I can tell he's a changed man.
 We can count on him, I can sense it, but we just need to stay together."
-Mary clung onto that notion that her father's word will be a solid foundation for their new start.

 "We have to make our own luck happen," Amelia added, a bit too honest perhaps.

 Valentine was nothing compared to Portland, Oregon where they hailed from previously.
 The small town offered a few stores, few farms, a hotel and the two biggest necessitates for a thriving town in the middle of nowhere, a saloon and gun shop.
-The building themselves had a charm to them though, made of sturdy light oak and all looking fairly brand new.
+The building themselves had a charm to them, being made of sturdy light oak and all looking fairly brand new.
 The smell of fresh cut wood was pleasant.
 A humble society in the making, pretty in its simplicity.

 Both Amelia and Mary stood out with their clean cotton dresses, like roses among lilies one could tell they were fresh off the wagon from a wealthier city.
 Most women of Valentine were not that of higher society, the majority seem to be either housewives or working ladies; some tried to compete using fashion, but their style collided with the image of this town; a drunken passing for weary wanderers.
 Nothing wrong with that though, Amelia made a mental note to reconsider her wardrobe choice soon.
 After all, they no longer need to pretend to be part of a higher class.
 That would be a lie, they had no money to their name.
 The good that came out of this move is that she can finally give up the charade and embrace the nomadic lifestyle.
 Amelia mentally rejoiced, it was...freeing.